sbrzt/spuk/README.md

 SPUK generates static HTML pages from an RDF Knowledge Graph (KG), allowing users to explore the data through a web browser.

-### Start the site and the API
+### Start the site

 If you are launching the code for the first time, before running the main script, make it executable:

     chmod +x main.sh

-Start the static site generator and API server:
+Start the static site generator:

     ./main.sh